 I’ve visited Las Vegas many times, staying in a different hotel each time, so I have a good sense of what to look out for and what to avoid.

 In this post, I’m reviewing my stay at the Las Vegas Park MGM, formerly known as the Monte Carlo Resort.

 The resort was completely renovated and transformed into a boutique style hotel that still has many perks of a larger resort.

-Recently I checked out the newest hotel on the Las Vegas strip, Park MGM.
-If you’re looking for an affordable spot on the South end of the strip, keep reading for a review of the Park MGM Stay Well hotel rooms, my new favorite amongst the MGM properties in Vegas.
+If you’re looking for an affordable spot on the South end of the strip, keep reading for my Las Vegas Park MGM review.

 I booked my stay directly through the Park MGM website with ease, though there is room for improvement.